-Grants are awarded by a panel of experienced volunteers who have a passion for assisting young people in Surrey improve their employment prospects.
+Grants are awarded by a panel of experienced volunteers who have a passion for assisting young people in Surrey to improve their employment prospects.

-Grants from the Surrey Young People’s Fund will typically be between £50 and £200 and can fund items directly related to enhance the young person’s employability skills, either through:
+Grants will typically be up to £300 and will fund items that will directly enhance the young person’s employability skills, such as;

-- Vocational or technical skills, or
+- developing vocational or technical skills

-Requests should fall into one of the following categories:
+Successful applicants are likely to be financially disadvantaged and typically fall into one of the following categories:

-- Course fees
+- Course fees and examination costs

-- Travel costs (for education, training or employment)
+- Travel costs for education, training or employment

-- Childcare (for short term education or training)
+- Childcare for short-term education or training

 - Equipment, materials or tools

-- Work or training related clothing
+- Work- or training-related clothing

 - Volunteering/work placement costs